OctopusDeploy/People/Cloud-Engineering/L4 - Lead Cloud Engineer.md

 ## 🦉 Domain Expertise

-- I demonstrate solid experience with server operating systems, network, and security fundamentals.
+- I am an expert in server operating systems, network, and security fundamentals.
 - I am comfortable diving head-first into moderately risky or uncertain situations with relatively little upfront information and oversight.
 - I stay updated with evolving standards, platform features, critical technologies, and security best practices from vendors and the community.
 - I can design and implement infrastructure as code and guide my team in these practices.